CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Create a class `Forecast`, which can analyze data from multiple weather stations and generate a weather forecast.

 #### `Constructor Forecast(int[][] rainfall, String[] descriptors)`
-A constructor in the corresponding programming language, which receives the weather station data in two parameters.
-The first parameter is the rainfall data, given as a two-dimensional integer array rainfall, and the second parameter is the general weather report of the day, provided as a descriptive string in a string array descriptors.
+A constructor that receives the weather station data in two parameters.
+The first parameter is the rainfall data, given as a two-dimensional integer array rainfall, and the second parameter is the general weather report of the day, provided as a descriptive string in a string-array descriptors.

 In the ```rainfall``` array, each row corresponds to a weather station, and each column represents a day.